Whitewater Shaker Settlement: History

 At its peak with the conversion of the Millerites in 1846, White Water village comprised 706 acre in Hamilton County and 190 acre in Butler County on which 200 believers in two families worked the large farm and engaged in a variety of industries.
 The Shakers would purchase additional land and establish a third family in the 1850s, and they remained a vibrant community into the 1880s when the long, slow decline began.
 The White Water Shakers operated a grist mill, sawmill, and possibly a brewery.
 They raised broom corn and manufactured brooms, sold packaged garden seeds (grossing $5,704 in 1857), and maintained large apple orchards for the sale of applesauce and cider.
 Other industries included sorghum molasses, honey, and preserved currents, grapes, and strawberries.
 The Shakers also raised silkworms for the manufacture of their own shawls, scarves, and handkerchiefs.
 In the final years of the community, the Believers were well known for raising fish in two Shaker-made ponds and for selling turkey eggs.

-The Civil War affected the Whitewater community.
+The Civil War affected the White Water Shaker community.
 In April 1863, Morgan's Raiders passed through the community.
 Because a mill worker warned the rest of the community of the approach of the Raiders and the Shakers quickly hid their horses, only two horses were stolen.
 However, pursuing Union cavalrymen troops arrived on the following day, and they too took horses.

 After 30 years of decline and a change in leadership, in 1911 the Union Village ministry decided to lease the South, Center, and North Family farms.
 The remaining Shakers resided in the Office until 1916, when the farms were sold.
 Land owned by the community over its 94 years of existence included 1128 acre in Hamilton County, 664 acre in Butler County, and 972 acre in Clinton County – totaling 2764 acre.
 December 4, 1916, marked the final land sale and the departure of Elder Andrew Barrett and Eldress Mary Gass.
 Elder Barrett went to Hancock, the Shaker community near Pittsfield, Massachusetts.
 Eldress Mary Gass went to Mount Lebanon, New York, the leading Shaker community in the East.
 While the South and Center farms remained in agricultural use, the North Family land was subsequently divided and the brick Meeting House and Dwelling House passed to separate owners.